1986 Tampa Bay Buccaneers season: Week 1: vs San Francisco 49ers

-Week 1: vs San Francisco 49ersat Tampa Stadium, Tampa, FloridaSan Francisco 49ers quarterback Joe Montana completed 32 of 46 passes for 356 yards before leaving the game with an injury in the fourth quarter.
+San Francisco 49ers quarterback Joe Montana completed 32 of 46 passes for 356 yards before leaving the game with an injury in the fourth quarter.
 The injury, similar to the one that ended Lee Roy Selmon's career, would require season-ending surgery and threaten Montana's football future.
 Steve DeBerg's 31-yard touchdown pass to Gerald Carter in the third quarter brought the Buccaneers to within a touchdown, but they would not score again.
-The 49ers' seven interceptions of DeBerg were a team record, and one short of the NFL record.Flanagan, Mike.
-"This time, 49ers look good in opener".
-St. Petersburg Evening Independent.
-9 September 1986 DeBerg placed blame for the loss on himself, but teammates defended him, pointing out that he was under constant pressure from the 49ers' pass rush.
+The 49ers' seven interceptions of DeBerg were a team record, and one short of the NFL record.
+DeBerg placed blame for the loss on himself, but teammates defended him, pointing out that he was under constant pressure from the 49ers' pass rush.
 Opposing safety Ronnie Lott said that DeBerg was predictable as to where he would throw the ball when pressured.
 James Wilder rushed for 81 yards and caught five passes.
 Selmon's number 63 was retired in a halftime ceremony.